Hi dear friend:

 Kinds of Meditation

-Most common kinds are transcendental meditation and mindfulness meditation.
+The most common kinds are transcendental meditation and mindfulness meditation.

 What is Transcendental Meditation (TM)